Outreach Journal: March 30th, 2024

 But that didn’t happen.
 Don’t get me wrong; many people received a bunch of stuff, but not the hundred-plus we were used to.
 And, of course, being human, I’ve got to think, “Why would God bless us with this massive amount of food with such few people to show up?”
 I also thought maybe not all of the doors got knocked on.
 Usually, that’s my thing to do, but on this day, a couple of others volunteered, and I did not want to deny them that blessing.
 Who knows?
 For whatever reason, there weren’t many people at the Cadillac.

-So, we load up and head to Tent City, off of Triad Lane.
+So, we load up and head to Tent City, off of (*retracted).
 Tom and Karen from Ridgewood in their van, Kim driving my truck, and Ole’ Blue and I with the trailer.
 For whatever reason, upon arrival, there were already a couple of people walking on the railroad tracks toward the area where we parked.
 I met them midway, and they recognized us.
 The woman, who couldn’t have weighed eighty pounds, returned to camp to let the others know we had arrived.
 The man, who we’ll call Doppler (those in the know get that reference), was walking his bicycle, struggling to carry some containers to transport goods, which included a sled.
 I offered to take his bicycle and somewhat accomplished riding it the rest of the way for him.
 Doppler has become a regular.

 Before long, others from camp joined us for what would be quite a different experience from what we were accustomed to during our visits to Tent City.
 For this to make any sense, you must understand the following facts.
 In the past, by the time we reached this destination, our food supplies were already exhausted.
 This was the first time we had food since we started visiting Tent City.